vega/vega-datasets/datapackage.md

 relationship disrupted by a single outlier, and the fourth a near-vertical line of points where a single outlier entirely dictates the regression.

-In his 1973 paper "Graphs in Statistical Analysis," [Yale](https://archives.yale.edu/repositories/12/resources/3711) Professor Francis Anscombe uses these four datasets to argue that visualization is essential to good statistical work, not merely an optional supplement—a radical position at a time when most statistical analysis was done through batch processing on mainframes with no graphical output.
+In his 1973 paper "Graphs in Statistical Analysis" Yale Professor [Francis Anscombe](https://archives.yale.edu/repositories/12/resources/3711) uses these four datasets to argue that visualization is essential to good statistical work, not merely an optional supplement.
+This was a radical position at a time when most statistical analysis was done through batch processing on mainframes with no graphical output.
 Serves as a powerful demonstration that identical summary statistics can mask radically different patterns in data, making the case that statistical analysis should combine both numerical calculations and graphical examination.